google/gsocguides/pages/mentor/25-about_this_manual.md

 maintenance of the manual is an ongoing process to which you may wish to contribute.
 A second sprint occurred in 2010 to update the manual (adding the Org Admin section) and write the Students Guide ("Flipping Bits not Burgers").
-Another brief edit occurred February 2017 to update and reflect the new website and program changes.
+Additional brief edits occurred February 2017 and November 2019 to update and reflect the new website and program changes.